NekkantiDinesh/NekkantiDinesh/README.md

 - 👋 Hi, I’m @NekkantiDinesh
 - 👀 I’m interested in designing and developing web pages.
-- 🌱 I have learned HTML, CSS, JavaScript, Figma, Photoshop, Illustrator and XD
+- 🌱 I have learned HTML, CSS, JavaScript, Figma, Photoshop, Illustrator, InDesign and XD
 - 🌀 currently learning Advance JS
-- 📫 Can Reach me @ dineshnekkanti@outlook.com
+- 📫 Can Reach me @ nekkantidinesh@gmail.com

 <!---
 NekkantiDinesh/NekkantiDinesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.